LIFE IS NOT ALWAYS EASY

 Class warfare under one roof

-Home Alone without the house.
+Home Alone without the home.

 Capital Fund Screenplay Competition's Hot 100 for 2016 (#52)